appbaseio/reactivesearch/content/docs/reactivesearch/v2/search/CategorySearch.md

 -   **componentId** `String`
     unique identifier of the component, can be referenced in other components' `react` prop.
--   **dataField** `String or Array` data field(s) on which the search query will be applied to.
-If you want to search across multiple fields, pass them as an `Array`.
+-   **dataField** `String or Array` database field(s) to be queried against.
+Accepts an Array in addition to String, useful for applying search across multiple fields.
 -   **categoryField** `String` [optional] data field which has the category values mapped.
 -   **title** `String or JSX` [optional]